-I would say Buffer is pretty good decent scheduler.
+I would say Buffer is the pretty good decent scheduler.
 Though I love my Tailwind, they do not have a Twitter nor a Facebook scheduler.
 Even though Buffer only schedules 10 posts at a time, I still think it’s worth registering for.
 I used to use my Instagram on Buffer because I wasn’t ready to make that investment with Tailwind.
 When I did though, it was the best investment I have ever made.

 >> Get your free month with Tailwind when you sign up, and you’ll also get a credit of $15, which is the actual price you pay monthly after your free trial.
 Suggestion: I would recommend you also planning your pins when or before you sign up.
 If you have any questions regarding this, feel free to leave it in the comment below! <<